signekb/seedcase-sprout/persistent_storage/raw/raw.md

 # Raw files

-This folder will contain the unprocessed CSV files
+This folder will contain the uploaded and unprocessed CSV files.